Puzzle0612/PyTorch_Starter/README.md

 PyTorch 1.1.0

 ## **Notes**
-Two pretrained models with 2-epoch-training and 10-epoch-training (only 1% accuracy improvement ...)
+Two pretrained models with 2-epoch-training and 10-epoch-training (only 1% accuracy improvement ...).
-Anyway, use test.py to load one of them to see the result directly or training it with charpter4.py
+Anyway, use test.py to load one of them to see the result directly or train new model with chapter4.py.
 Inspired by http://pytorchchina.com/2018/06/25/what-is-pytorch/